 My Journey to MD/PhD

-I matriculated to Ohio State University’s MD/PhD program in 2019, drawn to the state-of-the-art cancer infrastructure, thriving ecosystem of physician-scientists, and world class training within the College of Medicine.
-I explored research interests during my M1 and M2 years, then completed research rotations in Elaine Mardis’ and Kevin Cassady’s Labs at Nationwide Children’s Hospital in 2021, immediately becoming enthralled with the universe of cancer immunotherapy and and genomics guiding multi-disciplinary projects and collaborations between their labs, as well as the phenomenal teams of incredibly gifted scientists throughout their labs in the Institute for Genomic Medicine and Center for Childhood Cancer.
-The leaps and bounds of growth made during my PhD years, the magnitude of valleys and successes, and the training opportunities and mentorship I was fortunate to receive in the Mardis and Cassady Labs are experiences I wouldn’t trade for anything, catalyzing my growth into a confident, independent scientist, and confirming my passion for immunotherapy research.
-I also frequently interfaced with neurosurgeons, including my fantastic neurosurgeon-scientist mentor, Dr. Michelle Wedemeyer, providing me a breadth of exposure to the patient-facing extensions of my dissertation work, and furthering my desire to pursue a surgeon-scientist career.
+I matriculated to Ohio State University’s MD/PhD program in 2019, drawn to its amazing cancer research/clinical care, thriving ecosystem of physician-scientists, and world class training within the College of Medicine.
+I explored research interests during my M1 and M2 years, then completed rotations in Elaine Mardis’ and Kevin Cassady’s Labs at Nationwide Children’s Hospital in 2021, where I was immediately enthralled with the universe of cancer immunotherapy and and genomics guiding multi-disciplinary projects and collaborations between their labs, as well as the phenomenal teams of incredibly gifted scientists in the Institute for Genomic Medicine and Center for Childhood Cancer.
+The leaps and bounds of growth made during my PhD years, the magnitude of valleys and successes, and the training opportunities and mentorship I was incredibly fortunate to receive in the Mardis and Cassady Labs are the invaluable centerpiece of my MD/PhD training, catalyzing my growth into a confident, independent scientist, and confirming my passion for immunotherapy research.
+I also frequently interfaced with neurosurgeons, including my fantastic neurosurgeon-scientist mentor, Dr. Michelle Wedemeyer, providing me powerful exposure to the patient-facing extensions of my dissertation work, and furthering my desire to pursue a surgeon-scientist career.

 Currently I’m completing the clinical clerkships of my M3/M4 years, and fully engaged in the search to identify candidate institutions for residency training that will provide the robust academic research environment, mentorship, and training needed to launch my career as a physician scientist.